 The term “robot” refers to any programmable and self-controlled device that consists of mechanical, electrical, or electronic components.
 The more general definition of a “robot” is any machine that functions in the place of a living agent.

 Robots can be guided either by external control or controls embedded within.
 While most people’s idea of a robot is any human-like machine, most robots are otherwise constructed to perform a task regardless of their aesthetics.
 They can be autonomous or semi-autonomous and can perform various projects that humans may find undesirably mundane, repetitive, or even dangerous.
+Currently, robots are being used to speed up the production line and automate simple and repetitive tasks.
+This allows manufacturers to keep up with rising consumer demand and stay ahead of the competition.

 The concept of robots is quite an old one, yet the actual term “robot” was first applied during the 20th century in the 1920 play Rossum’s Universal Robots (R.U.R.) by Czech writer Karel Capek.
 However, it was not Karel who invented the term, but his brother Josef, a painter and writer.
 The word “robot” itself was not new, as it was derived from the Slavic word robota, which means “forced laborer” or “slave.”